Privacy Notice: Applicants

 For more details please contact the Information Governance Manager.

 This privacy notice tells you what to expect us to do with your personal information when you apply to study at UCLan.
 Personal information (or personal data) is any information which relates to and identifies you.
-Data protection legislation (the General Data Protection Regulation (GDPR) and the Data Protection Act 2018 (DPA)) set out how we should handle your personal information.
+Data protection legislation (the UK General Data Protection Regulation (UK GDPR) and the Data Protection Act 2018 (DPA)) set out how we should handle your personal information.

-The University of Central Lancashire Higher Education Corporation is the data controller for the personal information we process, unless otherwise stated.
+The University of Central Lancashire Higher Education Corporation is the controller of the personal information we process, unless otherwise stated.
 We are registered with the Information Commissioner’s Office and our registration number is Z5512420.

-UCLan’s Information Governance Manager & Data Protection Officer can be contacted on DPFOIA@uclan.ac.uk.
-Further information and contact details can be found on our Data Protection web page.
+UCLan’s Information Governance Manager & Data Protection Officer can be contacted via email.

 When you apply to study at UCLan, we will use your information for the purposes set out below.
 The application process starts when you submit your application and ends when you successfully enrol.